-nowcast has succeeded in perfecting the Time-of-Arrival (TOA) method to the point where strokes are located with a statistical accuracy of 75 meters (mean value, low scattering).
+nowcast has succeeded in perfecting the Time-of-Arrival (TOA) method to the point where strokes are located with accuracies down to a few meters.
 Calculating the geographical position of a lightning stroke entails an unavoidable degree of uncertainty for physical reasons.
 Irrespective of the fact that every lightning stroke also features a certain expansion, with respect to cloud-to-ground strokes, the point of the return stroke is measured, which is situated approximately 100 meters above the ground.
-Thanks to the expert alignment of several parameters, nowcast has been able to hone the location accuracy within the core region (almost all of Europe) down to a mean error of 75 meters.
-This value is regularly verified and confirmed via comparison with confirmed strikes into towers whose exact geographical positions are known.
+Thanks to the expert alignment of several parameters, nowcast has been able to hone the location accuracy down to a few meters in a well deployed LINET network.
+This is regularly verified and confirmed via comparison with confirmed strikes into towers whose exact geographical positions are known.

 A high degree of location accuracy is key

 Reliable forecasts on current and past lightning phenomena are only possible if a high degree of location accuracy is ensured.

 In order to be able to link the malfunction of a high voltage power line with a lightning stroke for example, the geolocation of the damage-inducing lightning stroke should not be far from the line itself.
 Only in this manner is a reliable correlation possible.

 Nowcast’s location accuracy allows for the clear delineation of storm cells.
 Not only is a statistical accuracy of 75 meters excellent, but the scattering is also extremely low.

 In cases of subsequent verification of damage, the importance of location accuracy is self-evident.
 Only accurate measurements enable a reliable prediction as to whether damage was actually caused by a lightning stroke or by lightning-induced overvoltage.